 - This is subject to the enhanced room being available for the entire length of your stay at the time of check-in

-- This benefit applies at all brands except Marriott Vacation Club, Marriott Grand Residence Club, Aloft, Element, and Vistana; at Ritz-Carlton properties, suite upgrades are only available for Titanium and Ambassador members
+- This benefit applies to all brands except Marriott Vacation Club, Marriott Grand Residence Club, Aloft, Element, and Vistana; at Ritz-Carlton properties, suite upgrades are only available for Titanium and Ambassador members

 There are quite a few Platinum members, so in the pre-coronavirus era, Platinum members often wouldn’t get suite upgrades.
-However, with business travel having been reduced so much, I imagine upgrade odds are better than in the past.
+However, with business travel having been reduced so much, I imagine upgrade odds are better than in the past, even with there being more pathways to status.

 Platinum members receive upgrades, up to a standard suite